bjgarcia/hdzero-goggle-services/README.md

 ```

 ## File Api
 API operates on the SD Card mount point only.
 Anything outside of that is prevented.
-The API prevent malicious code by scrubbing paths and limiting file names.
-Keep it simple.
+The API prevents malicious code by scrubbing paths and limiting file names.
+The connection is not secure.
+Give anyone access to your network.

 ### Get Methods
 List will accepts simple globs and a single period extension.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.
 The stat method will accept a path outside of sd card.